igor-krawczuk/agilentpyvisa/README.md

 When I write one off scripts, I like the code to be self documenting.
 It also should scream at me if I do something wrong.
 This tries to do that.
 The bulk of the work so far has been creating classes,Enums and namedtuples to make sure there are no magic numbers or cryptic commands, at the expense of more typing.
 But that is what ipython tabcompletion is for.

-I went through a lot of trial and error with the documentation, as it is not quite what I would call intuitive.
+I went through a lot of trial and error with the documentation, as it is not quite what I would call an intuitive API.
 My lack of understanding of the system also shows in the commit history (as well as the fact that I use this repo to get it on the testing machine).
  But hey, now you don't have to go through all that pain!
 Just use the library :-)

 I will continue working on this library as I go, ideally making it feature complete.
+If anyone from agilent reads this and wants to scream at me because I was to dumb to RTFM, feel free, I'd like to learn.

+If anybody wants to pay me to do a proper job quikcer, feel free to send me an offer:)
 # Status
 ## What works right now